 This DVR sports an intuitive guide interface and allows you to record up to four programs at the same time.

-Bottom Line: This product gives you a ton of value for the price and is a really great option for those who already have reliable high-speed internet.
+Bottom Line: This product gives you a ton of value for the price and is a great option for those who already have reliable high-speed internet.
 Tablo’s guide interface is the cleanest and easiest to use among OTA DVR options, making the Quad a no-brainer for those who want their DVR to do more for less.

-Tablo Dual LITE
+Tablo Dual LITE OTA DVR

 This budget-friendly DVR is compatible with a wide range of devices and sports an intuitive UI.

-Pros: Featuring an unbeatable price and most of the great functionality that made the Tablo Quad our Best Overall pick, the Tablo Dual LITE offers an amazing bang for your buck.
+Pros: Featuring an enticing price point and most of the great functionality that made the Tablo Quad our Best Overall pick, the Tablo Dual LITE offers an amazing bang for your buck.
 It’s compatible with a wide range of services and devices, including Apple TV, Xbox, and Roku, and sports an easy-to-navigate UI that has quickly become the standard for OTA DVRs.
-This device even lets you skip commercials at the press of a button and watch shows from mobile devices, although these premium features do require a subscription to unlock.
+This device even lets you skip commercials at the press of a button and watch shows from mobile devices, although these premium features require a subscription to unlock.

 Cons: Setting up this device is no walk in the park, as it might require a bit of troubleshooting for optimal results.
 It might even be a good idea to link it with your router using an ethernet cable instead of Wi-Fi, as this will promise a more steady connection.
-Also, like other Tablo models, this DVR requires a hard drive in order to store recorded programs.
+Also, like other Tablo models, this DVR requires a hard drive to store recorded programs.

 Bottom Line: While this DVR can only record two programs at a time (compared to the Tablo Quad’s ability to record four at once), many people will find this a great tradeoff in exchange for the device’s budget price.
 While it’s not the easiest OTA DVR to set up, once it’s up and running, it leaves very little to be desired in functionality or ease of use.

-ANNKE 5MP Lite
+ANNKE 5MP Lite Surveillance DVR

 A feature-rich surveillance DVR recorder with advance functionality that belies its budget price point.

 Pros: This DVR can connect with up to eight security cameras, including TVI, AHD, CVI, and IP models.
 It also allows for seamless motion detection and remote viewing functionality, as well as video recording when paired with a compatible hard drive.
-Despite its budget price tag and feature-rich design, however, this DVR is incredibly simple to set up for those who have used a security camera DVR in the past.
+Despite its budget price tag and feature-rich design, this DVR is incredibly simple to set up for those who have used a security camera DVR in the past.